Thanks for visiting. Enjoy this FREE BOOK on Communication

 You may want to read:

 The odd thing about it is how Biff does not discern the problem.
 He does not understand the depth of her frustration.
-He has convinced himself he is doing okay, even though Marge is spiritually deteriorating by the day.
+He has convinced himself he is doing okay, even though Mable is spiritually deteriorating by the day.

 Biff, the undiscerning person in our little scenario, is going happily, happily along with his way, living in his self-serving habits, while insulated from the reality of his marriage.
-Marge, who desires a good marriage, is spiritually dying.
+Mable, who desires a good marriage, is spiritually dying.

 It seems like the person who is more guilty would be affected the most and the one who wants a biblical marriage would be less affected.
 Not so.
 In our turned-upside-down world, things don’t always work according to how we think they should.

-What I want to interact with in this case study is Marge, not Biff.
+What I want to interact with in this case study is Mable, not Biff.
 While we all could make a biblical case for Biff to change, let’s pretend he is not going to change–at least not in the foreseeable future.

 Maybe some of you would want to take a stick to the side of his head.
 Somebody should at least take a Bible and try to work it into his heart.
 No doubt Biff needs to be confronted.
 Without question, he needs to change.